 Ya’axché’s approach is inclusive, participatory, engaging and culturally appropriate.
 We have a dedicated team that engages students (primary, secondary and tertiary) in environmental education, focusing on issues and solutions as well as exposing them to conservation careers.
 Farming families are provided with technical support, trainings, materials and supplies to support them in the implementation of climate-smart farming.
 Local leaders and community groups are engaged in trainings, workshops as well as exchange visits to build their capacity in governance, micro-finance and sustainable agriculture.

 We are working with 80 farmers, 9 primary schools, and various organized groups in 8 communities throughout the Maya Golden Landscape.
 Communities are understanding and are engaging in the protection of forests and rivers which provides many benefits to them.
-Additionally, our agricultural outreach efforts are enabling farmers to adopt climate-smart farming techniques that reduce the demand of cutting down primary forest in search of fertile soils.
+Additionally, our agricultural outreach efforts are enabling farmers to adopt climate-smart farming techniques that reduce the demand of cutting down the primary forests in search of fertile soils.